-Investment in KC-area companies
+Investment in KC-Area Companies

 We’ve chosen to report investments by amount rather than stages (seed, Series A, etc.) because those stages are defined differently by different sources.
 Data includes companies within a 100-mile radius of Kansas City, Missouri, roughly the Kansas City, MO-KS Combined Statistical Area and includes companies either headquartered in or with a significant percentage of operations in the Kansas City region.

-Almost 70 percent of the companies who raised funding in 2017 received assistance from local entrepreneurial support organizations.
-For companies that raised less than $100,000, the percentage that received assistance was even higher: 79 percent.
+Almost 80 percent of the companies who raised funding in 2018 received assistance from local entrepreneurial support organizations.
+For companies that raised less than $100,000, the percentage that received assistance was even higher: 83 percent.

 KC Holds Steady in Peer City Ranking for Capital Investments

 Compared to other peer cities, Kansas City ranked 12 out of 15 for total equity investments again in 2018.